-The Juvenile Court Unit in the Wake County District Attorneys Office consists of two assistant district attorneys and one victim/witness assistant.
-The purpose and goal of the Juvenile Court Unit is to protect the public and deter delinquency and crime by providing swift, effective dispositions of cases that emphasize the offenders accountability and provide appropriate rehabilitative services to juveniles and their families.
-It is also a goal of the Juvenile Unit to provide for uniform procedures that assure fairness and equity while protecting the constitutional rights of the juveniles, parents and victims, and to encourage the court and others involved to proceed without delay in following procedures required by law.
+The Juvenile Court Unit in the Wake County District Attorney’s Office consists of two assistant district attorneys and one victim witness legal assistant.
+The purpose and goal of the Juvenile Unit is to protect the public and deter delinquency and crime by providing swift, effective dispositions of cases that emphasize the offender’s accountability and provide appropriate rehabilitative services to juveniles and their families.
+It is also a goal of the Juvenile Unit to provide for uniform procedures that assure fairness and equity while protecting the constitutional rights of the juveniles, parents and victims, and to encourage the court and others involved to proceed without delay in following procedures as required by law.

 It is the role of the prosecutor to represent the State in delinquency hearings including first appearance, detention, probable cause, transfer, adjudicatory, dispositional, probation revocation, post-release supervision, and extended jurisdiction hearings.
 When a youth is found to be delinquent, it is the role of the prosecutor to advocate for an appropriate plan that is designed to meet the needs of the juvenile and to protect the public.